EMCL-EU/EMCL-EU.github.io/content/admission.md

 In addition to providing grants to students from EU and non-EU countries, every year 7 extra grants may be allocated to students of specific countries.
 Therefore, if you are an applicant from one of the following countries, we highly encourage you to apply.

-- Region 1 (Western Balkans): Albania, Bosnia and Herzegovina, Serbia, Montenegro, and Kosovo
+- Region 1 (Western Balkans): Albania, Bosnia and Herzegovina, Montenegro, and Kosovo
 - Region 2: Armenia, Azerbaijan, Belarus, Georgia, Moldova, Ukraine
 - Region 3 (South Mediterranean): Algeria, Egypt, Israel, Jordan, Lebanon, Libya, Morocco, Palestine, Syria, Tunisia
 - Region 6: (Asia) Afghanistan, Bangladesh, Bhutan, Cambodia, Myanmar, and Nepal
 - Region 7:  (Central Asia) Kyrgyzstan, Tajikistan, and Uzbekistan
 - Region 8: (Latin America) Argentina, Bolivia, Brazil, Chile, Colombia, Costa Rica, Cuba, Ecuador, El Salvador, Guatemala, Honduras, Mexico, Nicaragua, Panama, Paraguay, Peru, Uruguay, Venezuela
-- Region 11: (African, Caribbean and Pacific Countries): Angola, Antigua and Barbuda, Bahamas, Barbados, Belize, Benin, Botswana, Burkina Faso, Burundi, Cameroon, Cape Verde, Central African Republic, Chad, Comoros, Congo, Democratic Republic of the Congo, Cook Islands, Djibouti, Dominica, Dominican Republic, Equatorial Guinea, Eritrea, Ethiopia, Fiji, Gabon, Gambia, Ghana, Grenada, Guinea, Guinea-Bissau, Guyana, Haiti, Ivory Coast, Jamaica, Kenya, Kiribati, Lesotho, Liberia, Madagascar, Malawi ,Mali, Marshall Islands, Mauritania, Mauritius, Federated States of Micronesia, Mozambique, Namibia, Nauru, Niger, Nigeria, Niue, Palau, Papua New Guinea, Rwanda, Saint Kitts And Nevis, Saint Lucia, Saint Vincent And The Grenadines ,Samoa, Sao Tome and Principe, Senegal, Seychelles, Sierra Leone, Solomon  Islands, Somalia, South Sudan, Sudan, Suriname, Swaziland, Democratic Republic of Timor Leste, Tanzania, Togo, Tonga, Trinidad and Tobago, Tuvalu, Uganda, Vanuatu, Zambia, and Zimbabwe
+- Region 11: (African, Caribbean and Pacific Countries): Angola, Antigua and Barbuda, Bahamas, Barbados, Belize, Benin, Botswana, Burkina Faso, Burundi, Cameroon, Cape Verde, Central African Republic, Chad, Comoros, Congo, Democratic Republic of the Congo, Cook Islands, Djibouti, Dominica, Dominican Republic, Equatorial Guinea, Eritrea, Ethiopia, Fiji, Gabon, Gambia, Ghana, Grenada, Guinea, Guinea-Bissau, Guyana, Haiti, Ivory Coast, Jamaica, Kenya, Kiribati, Lesotho, Liberia, Madagascar, Malawi ,Mali, Marshall Islands, Mauritania, Mauritius, Federated States of Micronesia, Mozambique, Namibia, Nauru, Niger, Nigeria, Niue, Palau, Papua New Guinea, Rwanda, Saint Kitts And Nevis, Saint Lucia, Saint Vincent And The Grenadines, Samoa, Sao Tome and Principe, Senegal, Seychelles, Sierra Leone, Solomon  Islands, Somalia, South Sudan, Sudan, Suriname, Swaziland, Democratic Republic of Timor Leste, Tanzania, Togo, Tonga, Trinidad and Tobago, Tuvalu, Uganda, Vanuatu, Zambia, and Zimbabwe

 ## Selection results
 Applications are reviewed by a selection committee.
 The committee rates every single eligible application on the basis of the following criteria:

 - academic quality
 - motivation
-- letters of reference
+- letters of reference (on letterhead)
 - level of English

 The review leads to two absolute ranked lists: one for the Partner Country students and one for the Programme Country students.
 Depending on the number of scholarships available, students will be placed on the main list or on a reserve list, according to their rank.
 Students will then be informed that they either